FrescoDev/conversation-state-management-service/README.md

 # conversation-state-management-service

-This service is responsible for SERVICE_PURPOSE.
+This service is responsible for managing conversation state.

 DEV URL: [tbd]
 LIVE URL: [tbd]